 Information provided in NUREG/CR-6595 for Mark I plants indicates that if the RCS is at high pressure at vessel breach and the drywell floor is dry, then the conditional probability of containment failure is 1.0.
 If the RCS is at high pressure at vessel breach and the drywell floor is flooded, then the average conditional probability of containment failure in Mark I plants is 0.6.
 NUREG/CR-5423 documented an analysis to evaluate the probability of containment liner melt through in Mark I plants for sequences where the vessel fails at low pressure.
 This analysis considered both oxidic and metallic pours with and without water on the drywell floor.
 If there is no water on the drywell floor, the conditional containment failure probability of the containment from corium attack was estimated to be 1.0 for oxidic melts and 0.63 for metallic melts.
 Given the uncertainty in core melt progression and molten debris composition, for sequences involving drywell floor at vessel breach, a factor of 1.0 is conservatively assumed in the SDP, regardless of RCS pressure.
 The same study indicates that if the reactor coolant system pressure is low and the drywell floor is flooded then the conditional containment failure probability and factor is less than 0.1.

+More recently, NUREG/CR-7155 illustrates that uncertainty with respect to the likelihood of liner melt-through remains.
+Along with routinely predicting liner melt-through for situations with a dry drywell floor, that study also explains its differences relative to the lack of liner melt-through failure in the case of the Fukushima-Daiichi reactor accident (specifically Unit 1).
+The findings of the study generally corroborate the current, coarse treatment in Appendix H.

 Mark II Plants: Scenarios with the RCS at High Pressure